ninakali/ninakali.github.io/notes/win2/index.md

 <p class="imgdesc">XVT Draw is a shareware vector editor.
 It feels much faster than Illustrator or DRAW!</p>

 ![win2live/24_opusmidi.png](win2live/24_opusmidi.png)
 <p class="imgdesc">Opus Composer, also known as WinSong, was made for Windows 1, but it is slightly more useable on Windows 2.
-The full version of the progam comes with MIDI support.</p>
+The full version of the program comes with MIDI support.</p>

 ![win2live/25_opustape.png](win2live/25_opustape.png)
 <p class="imgdesc">Opus Tapedeck is a counterpart for Opus Composer that works just as a player utility.</p>